Healthdirect Free Australian health advice you can count on.

 Falls

-You can help by following the nutrition and exercise advice above.
-If needed, your doctor may also give you special exercises to reduce your risk of falling, help you with aids at home, as well as reviewing any medicines that could make you unsteady.
+You can help prevent falls by following the nutrition and exercise advice above.
+Your doctor may also give you some exercises to do to reduce your risk of falling.
+It is useful to ask your pharmacist to review your medicines too.

 Vision and hearing